-First write on your to do list everything you have written W1 next to on your monthly to do list.
+First, write on your weekly to do list everything you have marked as ‘W1’ on your monthly to do list.

 I like to write my weekly blogging to do lists on a Sunday evening as part of my Sunday evening routine – but you can do this on Friday evening or any other time over the weekend if you prefer.
 I highly recommend you DON’T write it on Monday morning though – otherwise it can easily become a procrastination tool!